Itineraries for Ideas and Inspiration

-Vermont forests are rich in northern hardwoods ideal for making fine wooden products.
-The Forest Heritage Trail directs visitors to explore a centrally located managed forest and visit a variety of woodshops and showrooms making fine furniture, hand-turned bowls, and wooden toys and games.
+Vermont forests are rich in northern hardwoods, ideal for making fine wooden products.
+The Forest Heritage Trail helps visitors explore a centrally-located managed forest and visit a variety of woodshops and showrooms making fine furniture, hand-turned bowls, and wooden toys and games.

 Vermont and the Civil War

 Experience the fervor of Abolitionists, the bravery and dedication of Vermont's soldiers, and the drama of the northern-most land action of the Civil War.
 Visit museums, historic sites, and public memorials; explore preserved towns and villages, and hike local trails to discover Vermont’s Civil War history.

 Explore Vermont along unhurried roadways and in pedestrian-friendly downtowns, where visitors are always warmly welcomed.
 Walking tours expose the layers of history to show how many Vermont towns have grown and prospered through the centuries.

 Vermont’s scenic roadways lead to delicious, local cuisine by artisan chefs, creative food companies and passionate farmers.This six-day itinerary offers a sumptuous smorgasbord of Vermont agrarian and food experiences.
 Hungry for more?
 More Vermont culinary tours are at DigInVT.com.